I7-Examples/.github/profile/README.md

 However, Inform 7 has moved on since these examples were written.
 The source text no longer compiles and this limits their usefulness.
 I think it would be interesting and instructive to update these games so that they compile when using the latest version of Inform 7.

 Anyone can join this group.
 Please [ask for an invitation](https://github.com/I7-Examples/.github/issues/new) if you would like to contribute.

+By default, your Inform 7 Examples membership will be hidden from view.
+If you'd like to show your membership, you can switch from "Private" to "Public" [here](https://github.com/orgs/I7-Examples/people).